-Ameelio wants to take on for-profit prison calling rackets after starting with free letters to inmates – TechCrunch
+Ameelio wants to take on for-profit, prison-calling rackets after starting with free letters to inmates – TechCrunch

 Among the many problems with the prison system are enormous fees for things like video calls, which a handful of companies provide at grossly inflated rates.
-Ameelio hopes to step in and provide free communication options to inmates; Its first product, sending paper letters, is being welcomed with open arms by those with incarcerated loved ones.
+Ameelio hopes to step in and provide free communication options to inmates; its first product, sending paper letters, is being welcomed with open arms by those with incarcerated loved ones.

 Born from the minds of Yale Law students, Ameelio is their attempt to make a difference in the short term while pushing for reform in the long term, said co-founder and CEO Uzoma Orchingwa.

 “I was studying mass incarceration, and the policy solutions I was writing about were going to take a long time to happen,” Orchingwa said.
 “It’s going to be a long battle before we can make even little inroads.
-So I was thinking, what can I do in the interim while I work on the longer term project of prison reform?”
+So I was thinking, what can I do in the interim while I work on the longer-term project of prison reform?”

 He saw reports that inmates with regular communication with loved ones have better outcomes when released, but also that in many prisons, that communication was increasingly expensive and restricted.
 Some prisons have banned in-person meetings altogether — not surprising during a pandemic — leaving video calling at extortionate rates the only option for speaking face to face with a loved one.